 PE teachers or lecturer of relevant discipline areas, holders of a relevant degree such as Sports Coaching, coaches that hold lapsed UK Athletics coaching licenses who are returning to the sport, athletics coaches from abroad with a national governing body coaching qualification* (including IAAF qualifications), coaches from other sports within the UK with a nationally recognized coaching qualification.

 *Coaches from abroad who are relocating to the UK and wish to coach on a voluntary basis, may need to provide evidence of a work visa or apply for a Temporary Worker – Charity Worker visa (T5).
-British Athletics will also require proof of an overseas equivalent to the DBS, and completion of the UKA Safeguarding course.
+British Athletics will also require proof of an overseas equivalent to the DBS, and completion of the UKA Mandatory Training (Safeguarding and First Aid Training)

 How to apply?